Need to talk? Call 1800 882 436.

 • meat

-Be careful not to take too much vitamin A in supplements.
-This may increase the risk of birth defects in pregnancy.
-Supplements usually provide vitamin A as retinyl esters, which are converted to retinol.
+If you take extra vitamin A in a supplement during pregnancy, it might increase the chance of birth defects in your baby.
+Supplements usually contain vitamin A as retinyl esters, which are converted to retinol.
+Retinol can harm your growing baby.

-It's also best to avoid foods that may be very high in vitamin A, including liver and pâté.
+Do not take more than 10,000 international units of vitamin A per day when pregnant.
+It's also best to avoid eating foods that are very high in vitamin A. This might include liver and pâté.

 Vitamin C

-Are there other dietary supplements I might need?
+Are there any other dietary supplements I might need when I am pregnant?

 Vitamin B12 is important since it supports the development of your baby's nervous system.